mgrub/DSI_from_QUDT/outline_presentation.md

 - prototypical proof-of-concept implementation to see, whether the conversion is possible at all
 - aims to provide a DSI-string for (a selected subset of) the QUDT-units, e.g., to provide this to a user / LaTeX-engine
 - use of SPARQL-request, which is launched from a Python-script

+- even though DSI not semantic, can be connected due to the information amount in expressive unit represenation (as QUDT here)

 ## Known limits and issues